-Finally, you want to add in your tables, are rugs, lamps and other accessories to your living room furniture arrangement.
+Finally, you want to add in your tables, area rugs, table lamps and other accessories to your living room furniture arrangement.

 A few hints:

-- All seats should have a table close by to put down a drink.
+- All seats should have a end table close by to put down a drink.

 - Coffee tables should be about 14″ to 18″ away from the edge of the sofa (or chairs).